jotterbach/jotterbach.github.io/professional.md

 ## Short Bio
-Dr. Johannes Otterbach is a Research Scientist and Quantum Software Engineer at [Rigetti Computing](http://rigetti.com) developing new algorithms for Quantum Computing and Control.
+Dr. Johannes Otterbach is a Fellow at [OpenAI](https://www.openai.com) working on fundamental research question to build safe Artifical General Intelligence (AGI).
 He has a passion for big data technologies and applications to real world problems and is an established scientist with more than 15 publications in high impact journals and has won several awards.
-Before joining Rigetti he worked as a Senior Data Scientist at LendUp and as a software engineer at Palantir Technologies.
+Before joining OpenAI he worked as a Quantum Engineer at Rigettti, as a Senior Data Scientist at LendUp and as a software engineer at Palantir Technologies.
 He earned his Ph.D. in Physics from the University of Kaiserslautern, Germany in topics related to Quantum Computing and held a postdoctoral fellowship in the Harvard Physics department where he broadened his interests in research and computational problems.

 More details are in the (more or less up-to-date) [resume](/resources/resume/Otterbach_resume.pdf)